MarkBind/markbind/docs/userGuide/cliCommands.md

 </box>

 * `-b`, `--background-build` **[BETA]**<br>
-   If `--one-page` is specified, enhances the single-page serve by building the pages that are not yet built or marked to be rebuilt in the background.
+   If `--one-page` is specified, this mode enhances the single-page serve by building the pages that are not yet built or marked to be rebuilt in the background.

-   You can still play around with the pages during the background build.
+   You can still edit the pages during the background build.
 When MarkBind detects changes to the source files, the background build will stop, rebuild the files affected, then resumes the background build with the remaining pages.